Conrado-M-UCSD/CSE15L-Lab-Reports/lab-report-week-8.md

 I will test my implementation of MarkdownParse as well as the implementation my group reviewed as part of Lab 7.
 Here are the results!

+My implemention can be found [here](https://github.com/Conrado-M-UCSD/markdown-parser).

+The implementation that I tested in lab 7 can be found [here](https://github.com/anhthony/markdown-parser).

 __Test snippet 1:__

 `[a link`](url.com)